-It is not known exactly how CWD is spread.
-It is thought that the most common mode of transmission from an infected animal is via saliva, but feces, urine and possibly other body secretions may transmit the infectious prion.
+It is thought that the most common mode of transmission from an infected animal is via saliva, feces, urine and possibly other body secretions.
+The infectious prion persists in the environment.
 There is evidence that people moving live infected animals have spread the disease over long distances.

 Is it dangerous to humans?

 There currently is no convincing evidence that the agent of CWD affects humans.
 However, public health officials recommend that human exposure to the CWD agent be avoided as they continue to research the disease.
 This includes not eating meat from known infected animals or animals that appear sick.

 As of June 2013, CWD has been detected in free-ranging deer and elk in portions of Colorado, Illinois, Kansas, Maryland, Minnesota, Missouri, Nebraska, New Mexico, New York, North Dakota, Pennsylvania, South Dakota, Texas, Utah, Virginia, West Virginia, Wisconsin, Wyoming, and Alberta and Saskatchewan, Canada.
 In addition, CWD has been found in captive/farmed elk and white-tailed deer in Colorado, Iowa, Kansas, Michigan, Minnesota, Missouri, Montana, Nebraska, New York, Oklahoma, Pennsylvania, South Dakota, Wisconsin, and Alberta and Saskatchewan, Canada.